octobox/octobox/INSTALLATION.md

 ### Upgrading docker image:

-1. Pull the latest image using the command `docker pull octoboxio/octobox:latest`
+1. Pull the latest image using the command `docker pull octoboxio/octobox:latest` or `docker-compose pull` if you are using docker-compose.
-2. Restart your running container using the command `docker restart octobox`
+2. Restart your running container using the command `docker restart octobox` or `docker-compose restart` if you are using docker-compose.

 # Configuration